bsdimp/freebsd-git-docs/faq.md

 ```
 this will checkout `stable/12` into a directory named `freebsd-stable-12`
 that's a peer to the `freebsd-current` directory.
 Once created, it's updated
-very similar to how you might expect:
+very similarly to how you might expect:
 ```
 % cd freebsd-current
 % git checkout main